coinbase/assume-role/README.md

 $ export AWS_ROLE_SESSION_TIMEOUT=43200
 ```

-But be aware that for [chained roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining) there's currently a forced **1 hour limit** from AWS.
+However, be aware that for [chained roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining) there's currently a forced **1 hour limit** from AWS.
+You'll get the following error if you exceed that specific limit:

+> DurationSeconds exceeds the 1 hour session limit for roles assumed by role chaining.

 ## AWS Bastion Account Setup